Limiting Behavior of Constraint Minimizers for Inhomogeneous Fractional Schr\"{o}dinger Equations: Introduction

-\end{thm} There are several remarks on Theorem \ref{th3} in sequence.
+There are several remarks on Theorem \ref{th3} in sequence.
 Firstly, since the limit equation \eqref{Eq} has no translation invariance, which yields that $u_a$ must concentrate at the origin rather than any global minimum point of $V(x)$ as $a\nearrow a^*$.
-Secondly, whether \eqref{GN} admits a unique optimizer or not is an interesting and open problem, so the convergence of theorem \ref{th3} can only holds in the sense of a subsequence.
-Moreover, different from the proof of \cite [Theorem 1.5] {LZ}, the De Giorgi-Nash-Moser type theorem of fractional Laplacian equations cannot be used directly to prove \eqref{jbp}.
+Secondly, it is unfortunately open whether the optimizer of \eqref{GN} is unique, so the convergence of theorem \ref{th3} can only holds in the sense of a subsequence.
+Moreover, different from \cite [Theorem 1.5] {LZ}, the De Giorgi-Nash-Moser type theorem of fractional Laplacian equations cannot be used directly to prove \eqref{jbp}.
 In order to overcome this difficulty, we first obtain $w_a\in L^{\infty}(\R^N)$ by Moser iteration \cite{M1}.
-Stimulated by \cite{AM,AV}, we then prove that $w_a$ tends to zero at infinity.
-Comparing with \cite{AM,AV}, there are some essential difficulties due to the singularity of the nonlinear term, which is one of the innovations and difficulties of this paper.
+Stimulated by \cite{AM,AV}, we then derive that $w_a$ tends to zero at infinity as $a\nearrow a^*$.
+Comparing with \cite{AM,AV}, there are some extra difficulties due to the singularity of $|x|^{-b}$, which is one of the innovations and difficulties of this paper.